WhaleFromMars/SpotifyToDiscordBot/README.md

 ### 6. Run The Bot

-1. Run the bot from an ide because ive got no clue how to setup .envs and configs from a jar properly yet
+1. Run the bot from an ide or clone and build a release yourself (while its feature complete, theres still a few issues I need to cleanup before a full release)
 2. Run /setnowplayingchannel to set the channel the bot will display its embed in, it will function without, but controls will be inaccessible
 3. Join a voice channel and start /play ing tracks :)